| [ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 A triple or path3 can be projected to a pair or path,

-with project(triple, projection P=currentprojection)
+with project(triple, projection P=currentprojection) or

-project(path3, projection P=currentprojection)
+project(path3, projection P=currentprojection).

 It is occasionally useful to be able to invert a projection, sending

-onto the plane perpendicular to normal
+a pair z onto the plane perpendicular to normal and passing

-through point
+through point:

-triple invert(pair z, triple normal, triple point, projection P=currentprojection);
+triple invert(pair z, triple normal, triple point,

-on the projection plane can be inverted to a triple
+A pair z on the projection plane can be inverted to a triple

 with the routine